LUCHER4321/chrono-phylo-tree/README.md

 ### Customization

 The `PhTree` component can be customized using the various props it accepts.
 Additionally, the `children` render prop allows for further customization of the menu content displayed when a species node is clicked.

+## MultiplePhTrees Component

+The `MultiplePhTrees` component is a React-based visualization tool designed to display multiple phylogenetic trees from a list of species.
+It allows users to visualize and interact with multiple trees simultaneously, providing a comprehensive view of evolutionary relationships among different species.

+### Features

+- **Multiple Tree Visualization**: Displays multiple phylogenetic trees based on a list of species, each with its own evolutionary lineage.

+- **Common Ancestor Management**: Automatically creates a common ancestor for the provided species list, ensuring a unified visualization.

+- **Customizable Appearance**: Supports customization of tree dimensions, padding, stroke color, and number formatting.

+- **Interactive Tree Visualization**: Users can interact with the trees by toggling the visibility of species and accessing detailed information through a menu.

+### Properties

+The `MultiplePhTrees` component accepts the following props:

+- **speciesList**: `Species[]` - An array of species that will be used to generate the phylogenetic trees.

+- **width**: `number` (optional, default: `1000`) - The width of the SVG canvas.

+- **height**: `number` (optional, default: `50`) - The height per descendant of the SVG canvas.

+- **padding**: `number` (optional, default: `0`) - The padding around the tree.

+- **stroke**: `string` (optional, default: `"grey"`) - The stroke color for the tree lines.

+- **format**: `(n: number) => string` (optional, default: `(n) => n.toString()`) - A function to format the display of time values.

+- **chronoScale**: `boolean` (optional, default: `true`) - If `true`, the width of the lines depends on the duration of the species.

+- **presentTime**: `number` (optional) - The current time to highlight in the tree.

+- **children**: `(species: Species, showMenu: boolean, toggleShowMenu: (species: Species) => void) => React.ReactNode` (optional) - Render prop to customize the menu content.

+### Rendering

+The component renders an SVG element that contains the phylogenetic trees.
+It uses the `PhTree` component to recursively draw the tree structure for each species in the list.
+The `children` render prop is conditionally rendered based on the `showMenu` state, allowing for further customization of the menu content displayed when a species node is clicked.

+### Customization

+The `MultiplePhTrees` component can be customized using the various props it accepts.
+Additionally, the `children` render prop allows for further customization of the menu content displayed when a species node is clicked.

 ## Menu Component